 Upper Grades (Grades 9–12)

 You can find these books and many more great reads on Sora, our Citywide Digital Library, which provides free access to thousands of digital e-books and audiobooks for our students.
-You can also find even more recommendations in the Black History Month: Remembering the Past and Shaping the Future Collection on Sora!
+You can also find even more recommendations in the Arab American Heritage Collection on Sora for even more great recommendations.

 Missed our previous book recommendations?